rcjj98/tp/docs/UserGuide.md

 **:information_source: Notes about the command format regarding Applicants:**<br>

-* Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.
+* Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
+  e.g. in add n/NAME, NAME is a parameter which can be used as add n/John Doe.

-* Items in square brackets are optional. e.g n/NAME [p/PHONE_NUMBER] can be used as n/John Doe p/PHONE_NUMBER or as n/John Doe.
+* Items in square brackets are optional.<br>
+  e.g n/NAME [p/PHONE_NUMBER] can be used as n/John Doe p/PHONE_NUMBER or as n/John Doe.

-* Items with ... after them can be used multiple times including zero times. e.g. [a/ADDRESS]... can be used as   (i.e. 0 times), a/ADDRESS, a/ADDRESS etc.
+* Items with ... after them can be used multiple times including zero times.<br>
+  e.g. [a/ADDRESS]... can be used as   (i.e. 0 times), a/ADDRESS, a/ADDRESS etc.

-* Parameters can be supplied in any order. e.g. if the command requires n/NAME p/PHONE_NUMBER, <br> p/PHONE_NUMBER n/NAME is also acceptable.
+* Parameters can be supplied in any order.<br>
+  e.g. if the command requires n/NAME p/PHONE_NUMBER, <br> p/PHONE_NUMBER n/NAME is also acceptable.

-* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify p/12341234 p/56785678, only p/56785678 will be taken.
+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
+  e.g. if you specify p/12341234 p/56785678, only p/56785678 will be taken.

-* Extraneous parameters for commands that do not take in parameters (such as help, list, exit and clear) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+* Extraneous parameters for commands that do not take in parameters (such as help, list, exit and clear) will be ignored.<br>
+  e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 </div>

-&nbsp;
+&nbsp

 ## General Features
 ### Viewing Help: `help`
 Shows a message explaining how to access the help page and the basic flags.

 Format: `help`
 &nbsp;
 ### Exiting the program: `exit`
 Exits the program.